Controlled Sequential Information Fusion with Social Sensors: Consistency of Controlled Information Fusion

 \subsubsection{\underline{Discussion}}

-\ According to Theorem~\ref{lem:lmts}, relation between the incentive $p_k$ at time $k$ and the state estimate (public belief~$\pi_{k}$) at the next instant $k+1$ is such that, when $p_k$ belongs to the intervals defined by the private beliefs (in the incentive function $\Delta(\eta_{y_k}))$, the widths of the herding and social learning regions change (see~Fig.\ref{fig:cif}) so that the public belief ($\pi_{k+1}$) belongs to the desired~$\mathcal{P}_i^\cntrl$.
+\ The proof is given in the Appendix.
+According to Theorem~\ref{lem:lmts}, relation between the incentive $p_k$ at time $k$ and the state estimate (public belief~$\pi_{k}$) at the next instant $k+1$ is such that, when $p_k$ belongs to the intervals defined by the private beliefs (in the incentive function $\Delta(\eta_{y_k}))$, the widths of the herding and social learning regions change (see~Fig.\ref{fig:cif}) so that the public belief ($\pi_{k+1}$) belongs to the desired~$\mathcal{P}_i^\cntrl$.
 Fig.\ref{fig:cif} shows the variation of the width of the regions with respect to the incentive parameter~$p$.
 Theorem~\ref{lem:lmts} characterizes the sensitivity of the regions $\mathcal{P}_1^\cntrl, \mathcal{P}_2^\cntrl, \mathcal{P}_3^\cntrl$ with respect to the incentive $p \in [0,1]$, and Corollary~\ref{cor:AL} below shows how to stop the information cascade so that social learning can proceed indefinitely so that the state estimate converges to the true state.

 \begin{corollary} Let $p_k = \Delta(\eta_{y_k=2})$ for $k = 1,2,\hdots$.
 The fusion of Bayesian estimates is consistent, i.e, the fusion center learns the true state asymptotically. \end{corollary}